powsybl/powsybl-tutorials/groovy-modifications/README.md

 # Tutorial on how to use network modifications methods in Groovy

-In this tutorial, you will find two scripts explaining how to add a load and a line with the associated topology to a network.
+In this tutorial, you will find three scripts explaining how to add a load and a line with the associated topology to a network and how to remove a load.

 The network element is added to the network and the switches are also created to connect the element to a given busbar section with a closed disconnector and a breaker.
 Open switches are also added to every parallel busbar sections.
+When removing an element, the element itself is removed as well as all the breakers and disconnectors.

 Other similar functions are available to add every kind of injections and branches.

+NB: The design of these scripts is not groovy-friendly.
+The methods will be wrapped later.

 # CreateLoadBay.groovy